nahusznaj/twilio_sms_app-python/readme.md

     If this didn't work, you may not have python3 installed.
 Visit: https://www.python.org/downloads/ and follow the installation instructions for the latest version.
 I use [Anaconda](https://www.anaconda.com/).

 2. Now, let's create a `virtual environment`.
-Using virtual environments for your projects is not necessary, but it's good practice and it will keep your projects working despite future upgrades that may bring conflicts.
-(For python with version earlier than 3.4 the instructions will be different, you can find instructions in google or stackoverflow.)
+Using virtual environments is not mandatory, but it's good practice.
+It will keep your projects working despite future upgrades that may bring conflicts.
+(Note: For python with version earlier than 3.4 the instructions will be different, you can find instructions in google or stackoverflow.)

     1. *Tip*: create the virtual environemnt in the root project folder to keep things tidy.
 Let's first create a project folder: